 Each year, the Society of Professional Journalists sponsors internships for more than a dozen bright, motivated and hard-working student journalists to staff The EIJ News, a news site that covers the Excellence in Journalism conference.
 Student writers, editors, and photographers are invited to apply for these select positions.
-This year, five student interns from the Native American Journalism Association join the news team.

 Faith Sidlow, California State University, Fresno

 Faith Sidlow is an award-winning broadcast journalist with three decades of experience in local radio and television news.
 She worked for the Fresno NBC affiliate from 1985 to 2013 as a news anchor and reporter.

 Faith began teaching broadcast journalism at Fresno State in 2009 and became a full-time professor in 2015.
 In addition to her teaching duties, she is also the faculty adviser for the Fresno State Radio and Television Digital News Association (RTDNA) and for KFSR 90.7 FM.
 Under her guidance, Faith’s students have won awards from the Associated Press Television and Radio Association (APTRA), Society of Professional Journalists (SPJ), Broadcast Education Association (BEA) and the CSU Media Arts Festival.

 Faith is the recipient of numerous awards for reporting and anchoring including BEA, RTNA Golden Mike, Edward R. Murrow, RTNDA, Best of the West, and Associated Press.
 She has three Emmy nominations, and one of her stories–Extreme Faith–won an Emmy for editing.
 Faith was inducted into the National Academy of Television Arts and Sciences Silver Circle in 2012 for making a significant contribution to Northern California television for more than 25 years.